iqfareez/MCTE-4362-Robotic-Hardware/Week6/AGV-AMR.md

 AMRs are designed to navigate through **dynamic environments** with changing infrastructure.
 It detects its enviroments and localization using natural landmarks.
 They are equipped with **sensors** such as cameras, lidar, and ultrasonic sensors to detect obstacles and avoid collisions.

 AMRs often use **[SLAM](https://www.mathworks.com/discovery/slam.html) (Simultaneous Localization and Mapping)** techniques in their navigation system.
-SLAM is a computational technique that allows a robot to construct a map of its environment while simultaneously determining its own position within that map.

-In SLAM, the robot collects sensor data from its surroundings and uses that data to build a map of the environment.
+The robot collects sensor data from its surroundings and uses that data to build a map of the environment.
 At the same time, it uses that data to estimate its own position within the map.

 As the robot moves through the environment, it continuously updates the map and refines its position estimate.

 Example of the robot 'read' its environment and localize itself using camera and lidar.